dmbarbour/glas/docs/GlasApps.md

 * **fork(N)** - Response is non-deterministic fair choice of natural number between 1 and N. Does not fail, but `fork(0)` would diverge.

 Fair choice means that, given enough time, the runtime will eventually try any valid prefix of fork choices in the future (regardless of the past).
 This isn't a guarantee that races resolve fairly, only that fork choices aren't sticky.
 Race conditions should instead be resolved by application design, perhaps introducing some queues.

+### Time

+Transactions we can constrain a transaction to commit before or after a specified time.
+A proposed effects API:

+* **time.now** - Response is an estimated logical time of commit, as a TimeStamp value.
+* **time.check(TimeStamp)** - Response is boolean representing whether `(time.now >= TimeStamp)`.

+Checking time is more *stable* than requesting a timestamp, and thus allows for waits.
+But observing `time.now` is can be useful outside the stable prefix of a transaction.
+TimeStamp might use the Windows NT format by default, i.e. an integer representing 100ns intervals since midnight, Jan 1, 1601 UTC.

 ### Search